hemant0591/Disaster_Response/README.md

 # Introduction
-This projects aims to build a text processing pipeline so that the overwhelming number of messages received during the disaster time can be classified easily and effectively into the proper categories.
+This project aims to build a text processing pipeline so that the overwhelming number of messages received during the disaster time can be classified easily and effectively into the proper categories.

 # Disaster Response Pipeline Project